ALBERNI FAMILY MEDIATION &

 A Family Court Judge talks about effective preparation for court

-to achieve results in court by utilizing all available resources.
+and how to achieve results in court by utilizing all available resources.

 She happens to focus on the value to a lawyer of engaging a CDFA.